Diane Roussin says keep moving forward because eventually you’ll get where you need to be.

 She knows firsthand when you come from homes with family violence or alcoholism one can find themselves questioning why they are there or feeling like second class citizens.
 But Roussin says it makes more sense when one learns about colonialism and that many poor conditions are forced upon Indigenous communities.

-And to this day those conditions still make angry but she credits her heroes and other Indigenous women for helping her to be vulnerable and offering her support.
+And to this day those conditions still make her angry but she credits her heroes and other Indigenous women for helping her to be vulnerable and offering her support.

 “They love and hug and dry your tears and just surround you with all that caring and love.
 Indigenous women just do so much for me.
 That is my go to, and that's how I get through a lot of tough stuff,” said Roussin.

-And from their advice she has three pieces of advice; 1) Keep a support system.
+From their advice she has three pieces of advice; 1) Keep a support system.
 2) Lay down tobacco, remember Indigenous culture is important and 3) Keep things relative, things may be hard but there are those in the world suffering more.

 Roussin says she went into social work because she always wanted to help people and after a practicum she knew she wanted to help integrate the field with Indigenous ways of knowing and caring.